 Objective: To partner with other private foundations and invest in the community together with the ultimate goal of enriching the community through education, career training and promoting relationships through mentorship and leadership.

-Since January 1, 2019 we have raised over $57K.
+Since January 1, 2019 we have raised over $168K.
 We have invested that money into local communities and programs.
 We are excited to continue raising funds to aid the communities we serve with new programs and opportunities.
+Looking toward year 2023 for continued growth!

 Since January 1, 2019 we have helped a countless number of people in the Tri-County and counting!
 We are passionate about giving a hand to those in our communities and watch them succeed.
 Our goal is to see youth and adults alike gain confidence in their future.

-We have instituted four programs- STEM/STEAM Initiative, C.a.R.E., After-school/Summer Camp program, and the Black College Tour.
+We have instituted five major programs- STEM/STEAM Initiative, C.a.R.E., After-school/Summer Camp program, Cyber-Seniors, and the Black College Tour.
 We are in the process of assessing the additional needs of our communities and are excited to add more as needed.

 Through our C.a.R.E.
 Program we have helped adults and seniors in the Tri-County find jobs.
 Our goal is to see the communities we serve thriving with working adults.